QuickCRM/QuickCRM-Basic/README.md

 Installation:
 -------------
-Use SugarCRM Module Loader and install QuickCRM-Mobile-Basic
+Download latest version of the module on the Releases page at https://github.com/QuickCRM/QuickCRM-Basic/releases Then use SugarCRM Module Loader and install QuickCRM-Mobile-Basic zip file

 Usage:
 ------